 1-on-1 agenda

-Review your team member's Check-in before your 1-on-1 so you know the progress they're making on their main work goals.
-That way you can avoid spending time on basic status updates and, rather, focus the time you have on what matters most, like prioritizing specific roadblocks and challenges.
-1-on-1s are also a place where spending time interacting with your team's Check-ins pays off.
+Review your direct report's Check-in before your 1-on-1 so you know the progress they're making on their top work goals.
+By staying up to date on their Check-ins, you can avoid spending time on basic status updates in the 1-on-1 and, rather, focus the time you have on what matters most, like prioritizing specific roadblocks and challenges.
 The communications and feedback you left on Check-ins will make your 1-on-1 time more meaningful.

-Before your 1-on-1, you and your team member should use the 'Add to 1-on-1 agenda' option on their Check-in to pre-populate the 1-on-1 agenda with pressing talking points to review when you chat.
-If action needs to be taken around your talking points, go ahead and add an action item to your agenda, as well.
-You can assign action items to yourself or your team member, depending on who is going to be responsible.
-Encourage your employee to move action items and talking points from your 1-on-1 into their Check-in for the next week.
+Before your 1-on-1, you and your direct report should use the 'Add to 1-on-1 agenda' option on their Check-in to pre-populate the 1-on-1 agenda with pressing talking points to review when you chat.
+If action needs to be taken in regards to talking points, go ahead and add an action item to your 1-on-1 agenda.
+You can assign action items to yourself or your direct report, depending on who is going to be responsible.
+Encourage your direct report to move action items and talking points from your 1-on-1 onto their Check-in for the next period.

 Best-Self Review®

-Having regular Check-ins with your direct reporters makes review time a whole lot easier.
-During a Best-Self Review cycle, you fill out a manager review of your direct reporter.
-In some cases, they'll also be asked to fill out an upward review of you.
-As you're filling out your review for your team member, data collected from their Check-ins is conveniently available as a reminder of their progress and growth.
-Use those resources (Wins & challenges, Objectives, Past Check-ins, High Fives, and Past reviews) at the bottom of your review to complete your manager review.
-If Check-ins are where feedback starts, reviews are where you and your direct reporter can engage in deeper reflection.
-Since communicating with your team and sharing feedback is a continuous process, you'll meet with your direct reporters to discuss your reviews, and then they'll continue to fill out their weekly Check-ins until your next review.
+Having regular Check-ins with your direct reports makes performance review time a whole lot easier.
+During a Best-Self Review® cycle, you will fill out a manager review about your direct report.
+In some cases, they may also be asked to fill out an upward review about you.
+As you're filling out your manager review for your direct report, data collected from their Check-ins is conveniently available as a reminder of their progress and growth.
+Use the resources (Wins & challenges, Objectives, Past Check-ins, High Fives, and Past reviews) at the bottom of your review to complete your manager review.
+If Check-ins are where feedback starts, reviews are where you and your direct report can engage in deeper reflection.
+Since communicating with your team and sharing feedback is a continuous process, you'll meet with your direct reports to discuss the reviews, and then they'll continue to fill out their weekly Check-ins until your next review.
 Keep the feedback coming!

 Reporting

-Leverage reporting to get greater insight into the feedback your team is sharing.
+Leverage reporting in 15Five to get greater insight into the insight your team is providing.
 The pulse question is meant to be a general morale boost.
-On the pulse dashboard, you can filter by group to check on your team's pulse, and be proactive if you notice any dips in morale.
-Use the pulse dash as an early warning indicator for when it might be necessary for you to step in and communicate with your team about how you can support them.
+On the Pulse dashboard, you can filter by group to check on your team's pulse and be proactive if you notice any dips in morale.
+Use the Pulse dashboard as an early warning indicator for when it might be necessary for you to step in and communicate with your team about how you can better support them.

-Run a custom report on Priorities to get clear on tasks that your team members are working on.
-Priorities are employee-driven to-do lists, and you can run a report on them to see what percent of tasks are getting completed, perhaps giving you an indicator step in or a reason to celebrate.
-For longer-term goal tracking, report on Objectives to see the progress your team is making on their bigger goals.
+Use the Priorities dashboard to get clear on tasks that your team members are working on.
+Priorities are employee-driven to-do lists, and you can use the dashboard to see what percent of tasks are getting completed, perhaps giving you an indicator step in or a reason to celebrate.
+You can also view past priorities for your direct reports.
+For longer-term goal tracking, head over to the Objectives dashboard to see the progress your team is making on their bigger goals.